CameronG-11/Mega_List/README.md

 Each type of list has its own class, along with runLists which enters a service loop to display prompts, accepts input, and calls functions.

-See the code for a more in depth understanding, it is all quite straightfowards.
+See the code for a more in depth understanding, it is pretty straightfowards.

+## Editing:

+You can also edit existing txt files as well as creating them.
+In order to help implement this in a useful way, the program recognizes everything with a
+" [*] " as a star and everything that contains a " : " as a category.

+This then requires not allowing any normal items contain a " [*] " in star lists or a " : " in categorized lists.
+This is a worthwhile drawback to allow for actually being able to edit previous star or categorized lists as the program can now recognize their stars and categories and initialize them as such.